fouwels/bart/README.md

 Modified by KF

-An additional script has been added, executable via "restore_container.sh".
+An additional script has been added, executable via `restore_container.sh`.

-This will take files restored by BART into /tmp, and restore them to the alfresco and postgres database containers.
+This will take files restored by BART into `/tmp`, and restore them to the alfresco and postgres database containers.
 This should be run after performing a BART restore

 BART commands can be called once the container is running via `docker exec -it bart bart.sh <command>`.
 For example, `docker exec -it bart bart.sh backup`.